Q3 Forex Outlook

 Bottom Line

 Q3 confirmed dollar exceptionalism is the trade of 2025.
-Year-end setups look like an extension: higher DXY, weaker majors and EM, clean directional moves.
+Year-end trades look like an extension: higher DXY, weaker majors and EM, clean directional moves.

 Volatility will pick up with fiscal debates and tariff updates, but the path of least resistance remains long dollar.
 Don't overcomplicate it.